Mountain goat relocation begins in Olympic National Park

 Atop park picnic tables, veterinarians put the animals through a battery of medical tests, including having their blood drawn and stool sampled.
 They were tagged and fitted with GPS collars.

-Then, the goats were loaded into narrow, specialty crates and into a refrigerator truck for transport to the North Cascades Mountain range, soon to be their new home.
+Then the goats were loaded into narrow specialty crates and into a refrigerator truck for transport to the North Cascades mountain range, soon to be their new home.

-Wildlife officials hope the transported goats will boost a reduced population of mountain goats living in native habitat of the Cascades.
-Olympic National Park officials estimate that they will be able to capture about half of the estimated 700 goats living on the Peninsula.
+Wildlife officials hope the transported goats will boost a reduced population of mountain goats living in their native habitat of the Cascades.
+Olympic National Park officials estimate that they will be able to capture about half the estimated 700 goats living on the Peninsula.
 The remaining goats unable to be captured will be killed.

 Park officials say removing the goats will help restore the park’s ecology to its original state.